-He has been the recipient of the Japan Photo Award (2014); he was nominated for several prizes such as Foam Paul Huf Award (Foam Fotografiemuseum Amsterdam, 2018); Prix Pictet Japan Award (2017); Outset (Unseen Photo Fair, 2015).
+He has been the recipient of the Japan Photo Award 2014.
+He was nominated for several prizes includes Foam Paul Huf Award, Foam Fotografiemuseum Amsterdam, 2018; Prix Pictet Japan Award, 2017; Outset, Unseen Photo Fair, 2015.

 The artist has had collaborative projects with multidisciplinary institutions, brands and creative entities such as Sharjah Architecture Triennial, 2019; Deutsche Oper Berlin, 2016-2017; Issey Miyake, 2015; Balenciaga, 2020.
 During the COVID-19 pandemic, he has remotely created a short visual essay Werewolves Playoffs together with German filmmaker and literary author Alexander Kluge, commissioned as part of Fondazione Prada’s Finite Rants program in 2020.